 Our two nighttime indoor ducks have access to their neater feeder all evening.
 At night, we put their Neater Feeder on a small table (with towel on top) next to the bed, but only give them water + fresh greens at night, no food.
 This reduces the volume of content in their overnight diapers, helping prevent diaper “overflows.”

-Unless there’s something unusual going on, your indoor ducks have the same nutritional requirements as outdoor ducks.
+Unless there’s something unusual going on, your partly-indoor ducks have the same nutritional requirements as fully-outdoor ducks.
 For detailed duck nutrition requirements (including ducklings, adult ducks, laying ducks, and drakes), read our article about duck food/nutrition.

 6. Your indoor ducks will need to swim & bathe.

 As you might have heard, ducks like water.
 That’s why they look like bowling pins walking around on paddles.
 Land creatures, they are not.

 For optimal feather health (and overall health and happiness) ducks need regular access to enough water to swim, splash, and clean in.
 We have a dedicated indoor bathtub for our indoor ducks that requires quite a bit of extra cleaning.
 Another option (which we’ve also used) is to have a large stainless steel or galvanized tub right outside your house.

 Either way, we’d recommend an absolute minimum of two swims per day for your pet ducks.